Courseplay/courseplay/readme.md

 # Courseplay Six Beta for Farming Simulator 2019

+## Note that the current beta version does NOT support multiplayer!

 ### Important Update Information™
 We've got a website for Courseplay, containing all the glorious information you might ever need.
 Well, probably not.
 But if there is something you find missing, just holler, there's a good 50/50 chance that we're gonna add it.